schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

   - Enables us to use any storage either in cloud or in-house

 ## File Processing Workflow
-- Interation when client A updates a file that is shared with client B and C
+- Interaction when client A updates a file that is shared with client B and C
   - Client A uploads chunks to cloud storage
   - Client A updates metadata and commits changes
   - Client A gets confirmation